immutable/imx-core-sdk-golang/imx/api/docs/Deposit.md

 ### NewDeposit

-`func NewDeposit(status string, timestamp string, token DepositToken, transactionId int32, user string, ) *Deposit`
+`func NewDeposit(status string, timestamp string, token Token, transactionId int32, user string, ) *Deposit`

 NewDeposit instantiates a new Deposit object
 This constructor will assign default values to properties that have it defined,